9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

-The beauty of the type class approach is that we can swap one underlying monad for another without touching much code, as most of our code doesn\'t know or care about the implementation.
+The beauty of the type class approach is that we can swap one underlying monad for another without touching much code, as most of our code doesn't know or care about the implementation.
 For instance, we could replace `IO` with a monad that compresses files as it writes them out.

-Defining a monad\'s interface through a type class has a further benefit.
+Defining a monad's interface through a type class has a further benefit.
 It lets other people hide our implementation in a `newtype` wrapper, and automatically derive instances of just the type classes they want to expose.

 ### Isolation and testing

-In fact, because our `safeHello` function doesn\'t use the `IO` type, we can even use a monad that *can\'t* perform I/O. This allows us to test code that would normally have side effects in a completely pure, controlled environment.
+In fact, because our `safeHello` function doesn't use the `IO` type, we can even use a monad that *can't* perform I/O. This allows us to test code that would normally have side effects in a completely pure, controlled environment.

-To do this, we will create a monad that doesn\'t perform I/O, but instead logs every file-related event for later processing.
+To do this, we will create a monad that doesn't perform I/O, but instead logs every file-related event for later processing.

 :::: captioned-content